Rebel Diaz

-Rebel Diaz is a political hip hop duo out of the Bronx, New York and Chicago, IL consisting of the Chilean brothers Rodrigo Venegas (known as RodStarz) and Gonzalo Venegas (known as G1).
+Rebel Diaz is a political hip hop duo out of New York City and Chicago consisting of the Chilean brothers Rodrigo Venegas (known as RodStarz) and Gonzalo Venegas (known as G1).
 Rebel Diaz uses their music as an organizing tool and to spread knowledge about injustice.
 Hip hop website AllHipHop.com named Rebel Diaz one of the top fifty emerging/underground hip hop artists of 2013.

 History and activism

 The children of Chilean activists, RodStarz and G1 were born in England and grew up in Chicago's North Side, and former member Lah Tere was raised in Humboldt Park, Chicago.
 Rebel Diaz identify with and position themselves within a history of political resistance through music, specifically citing the Nueva canción movement.
 Because of their organizing work, Rebel Diaz was invited to perform during the immigrant rights march in New York City in 2006.

-Although Rebel Diaz met in Chicago, Illinois, Rebel Diaz was not born until the three moved to the Bronx - the birthplace of hip hop - to continue their political activism through hip hop.
+Although Rebel Diaz met in Chicago, Illinois, Rebel Diaz was not born until the three moved to the Bronx – the birthplace of hip hop – to continue their political activism through hip hop.
 Rebel Diaz see themselves as reclaiming hip hop as a tool in the larger struggle against oppression.
 RodStarz and G1 work with youth in the South Bronx, teaching them to use music to express themselves.